-The 2016 Osler Epilepsy Scholarship is now closed for applications!
+The 2017 Osler Epilepsy Scholarship is now open for applications!

 Students who have successfully completed high school and entering their first year of post-secondary education or continuing their post-secondary education this fall.

 To view/print out the application form, click here.